juvalen/mb-checker/README.md

 Run `python3 load.py`

-let it finish and result files will appear in _output_ directory
+Allow it finish and result files will appear in _output_ directory

 ## Input file
 File has to be exported from Chrome using Export History/Bookmarks plugin to a file with JSON extension and name `chrome_bookmarks.json`